denisidoro/blog/content/posts/2021-01-13-cli-templates.md

 summary = "Terminal commands can get quite convoluted.
 How can we make CLI calls easy to use?"
 +++

 ### Inspiration

-I've been using [yab](https://github.com/yarpc/yab) --a curl-like CLI-- recently and I was surprised by how elegantly it solves a common problem.
+I've been using [yab](https://github.com/yarpc/yab) —a curl-like CLI— recently and I was surprised by how elegantly it solves a common problem.

 yab calls can get quite verbose.
 As an example, to get a `Customer` by its `id` from a `customer` microservice:

 ```sh
 yab customer Customer::get \
     -t /path/to/idl/some.company/customer/customer.thrift \